 A bullish market is marked by the candlesticks making higher highs after every correction.
 You can see this on the chart above where point B is higher than point A, and point C is higher than point B. This is a classic upward trend, but today we’re going to focus on corrections 1, 2, and 3 – how to recognize them and make use of them.

 It is important to be able to identify market correction and differentiate it from a trend reversal.

 Higher highs and lows

-One of the most obvious indicator is the formation of higher highs and higher lows after every time the market price changes direction.
-In the above example, the trend was maintained all through, but see what happened afterwards:
+One of the most obvious indicators is the formation of higher highs and higher lows after every time the market price changes direction.
+In the above example, the trend was maintained all through, but see what happened afterward:

 In the above case, an aggressive trader would have closed their position at point B after the uptrend didn’t make a higher high than point A. However, the patient trader would have waited, and they would have caught the entire trend that rose to point C. They would have thus gained a bigger profit than the aggressive and impatient trader.

 Now, I’ve presented 2 opposing arguments, and you’re probably wondering which one to follow, which is why this isn’t the only signal you should use when looking for a market correction.
 You should use additional indicators so that you can refine how you identify market correction.

 You should also incorporate some technical indicators into your Forex charts to recognize market correction more effectively.
 The most powerful indicator for doing this is the Fibonacci retracement indicator, which was created for this specific purpose.